biogabriel7/ScaleSC/README.md

 ## Updates:
 - 2/26/2025:
-    - adding a parameter `threshold` in function `adata_cluster_merge` to support cluster merging at various scales according to user's specification. `threshold` is between 0 and 1. set to 0 by default.
+    - adding a parameter `threshold` in function `adata_cluster_merge` to support cluster merging at various scales according to the user's specification. `threshold` is between 0 and 1.
+Set to 0 by default.
-    - updating a few more examples of cluster merging in the tutorial.
+    - Updating a few more examples of cluster merging in the tutorial.
-    - future work: adding supports for loading from large `.h5ad` files.
+    - future work: adding support for loading from large `.h5ad` files.